roman-milk/roman-milk.github.io/something-talk-about-in-tx.md

  ===================

  The final part of this continuation is being submitted at the same time.
 Thanks for reading, and I hope you enjoy this alternative ending.
-Report_Story #1